SiteSupra/sitesupra-docs/docs/di_container.rst

     }

 The most important call would be ``$this->loadConfiguration()`` (line 5).
 This method loads configuration file (by default it is ``Resources/config/config.yml``).
-To load your own configuration pass the file name to the method as second parameter .
+To load your own configuration pass the file name to the method as a second parameter .

-This call parses config file, processes the configuration using package configuration definition (more on that on `Symfony configuration component article <http://symfony.com/doc/current/components/config/definition.html>`_, and stores the values for further processing.
+This call parses config file, processes the configuration using package configuration definition (more on that on `Symfony configuration component article <http://symfony.com/doc/current/components/config/definition.html>`_), and stores the values for further processing.

 Later you can access already defined services (see line ``line 7``, which though is not a very good approach since it